Karthikeya252/LinkedList/README.md

 - In the main function file which is list.c in this case we need to include list.h header file by adding a statement #include "list.h".

-- To run the program
+- To compile the program
 	$cc list.c -o list

 - If the file does not contains any error then the cursor will go to next prompt if any error if displays that error.

 - This will create a list executable which is the output file.

 	$./list
 - This command will run that particular output file and displays your desired output.